 Revenue from restaurant operations is recognized when services are rendered.
+Revenue is recorded net of discounts and delivery fees.

 The Company recognizes revenue as gift certificates are redeemed.
 Gift certificates that are not redeemed after two years of the issuance date are recognized within costs of corporate restaurant operations in the consolidated statements of operations and comprehensive loss based on historical redemption rates.